This is my search section here

 Well, the same holds true of our time.
 We’re so used to thinking about time in the same way we think about money.
 I’m obligated to use some of my time working because I need to eat.
 And I’m obligated to spend some of my time in church—because I’m a Christian.
 But then what’s left over is “me time” and is mine to spend however I want.

 So we’re going to begin this mini-series on time with the concept of rest.
 And there’s a good reason for it.
 You see, it’s with rest that the question of “Who owns my time?” really hits home.
-Every minute we have is a trust from God, a stewardship from him, and this includes our rest.
+Every minute we have is a trust from God—a stewardship from him—and this includes our rest.
 So the purpose of rest isn’t to finally do whatever we want, as if we’re the owner.
 No, God’s the owner, and we rest for his purposes.

 But even as Christians, our sinful nature resists this shift in mindset.
 For example, we can agree that rest for the Christian isn’t about “me time”—fair enough.
 But look at that statement on the first page of your handout.
 What if we were to say that “The purpose of rest is to recharge us for the real work God gives us”?
 Is that true?
 What’s wrong with this as a purpose statement for rest?

-· Rest IS part of the real work God give us
+• Rest IS part of the real work God give us; it’s not separate from our stewardship

-· It’s incomplete—rest does more than recharge us
+• It’s incomplete—rest does more than recharge us

-II.
-The Bible’s Teaching on Rest
+1. The Bible’s Teaching on Rest

 So what are we to make of this?
 Well, one thing to notice is that the seventh day of creation was different than the first six.
 On the seventh day, God rested.
 What exactly does that mean?
 Well, it can’t mean that he ceased involvement with his creation.
 Jesus says in John 5:17, “My Father is working until now, and I am working.”
 Instead, it seems that God’s stopping from his creative work.
 So rest doesn’t always mean a cessation of all activity.
-It can sometimes refer to ceasing from doing a specific activity.
+It sometimes refers to ceasing from doing a specific activity.

 The next major appearance of rest in the Bible is in Exodus.
 Here God introduces the idea of a Sabbath rest.
 The Hebrew word (sabbat) for “Sabbath” means to stop or to cease.
 Now, we normally think of a Sabbath rest as something that happens once a week.
-But the seventh day of the week wasn’t the only Sabbath for Old Testament Israel.
-For example, Leviticus 16:31 calls the Day of Atonement a “Sabbath of rest”.
-Israel also observed a Sabbath year in Leviticus 25.
+But Israel also had a Sabbath on the Day of Atonement once a year (Lev.
+16:31), as well as a Sabbath year every seven years (Lev.
+25).

 And this rest is obtained now and will be fully realized in the future.
 So Hebrews 4:3 says, “For we who have believed enter that rest.”
 We come to know this rest of security and peace right now through a right relationship with God through Jesus Christ.
 But then a few verses later, Hebrews 4:11 says, “Let us therefore strive to enter that rest.”
 We work hard today, resting on Christ’s finished work, so that we can enjoy God’s rest in heaven, having perfect harmony with him.
 As Christians, we’re future heirs of this promised rest, but in the present, we live by faith in light of that rest.